 Why these 3 hikes near Bragg Creek make an epic day trip

-We will speak about each hike individually but first we just wanted to talk about the three hikes together and why they make an epic day trip.
-We usually take Highway 1 West towards Canmore and find some awesome hikes on the Kananaskis Trail road such as Wasootch Ridge or Grizzly Peak.
+We usually take Highway 1 West towards Canmore and find some awesome hikes to do in the Kananaskis area such as Wasootch Ridge or Grizzly Peak.

 #1 Elbow Falls Trail guide